pieterdepiet/compiler/README.md

 - Function definitions with return values and named arguments
 - Function calls
 - Integer addition/substraction
-- If, else if, else and less than comparison
+- If, else if, else and comparisons
+- Limited object orientation with function calls on structures
 ## In progress
 - Implement all comparisons
 ## TODO: